 Scottish Studies Programs

 The core of the program lies in graduate-level education, normally undertaken as a MA or PhD in the relevant department (e.g., History or English).
 The MA degree may be taken as four courses with a thesis, six courses and a major research paper, or a taught degree with eight courses.
-Both the MA and the PhD offered through the Department of History, which is part of the Tri-University Graduate Program in History.
+Both the history MA and PhD are offered as part of the Tri-University Graduate Program in History.
 Students who wish to pursue Scottish Studies should apply to the department in which their major interest lies (e.g., History or English).

 For details contact one of our associated academic departments:

 MA students may enrol in the Topics in Scottish History seminar course and corresponding research course under the rotating tutorship of members of our faculty.

 PhD students may undertake study in Scottish History (major and minor fields) and British History (minor field only).
 All Scottish Studies faculty are involved in graduate supervision and prospective students may contact them regarding potential supervision.

 Scholarships, Grants & Awards

 With the indispensable help of a number of generous individual and group donors, the university offers a number of scholarships and grants to Scottish Studies graduate students.
 These include a number of travel grants to support research trips to Scotland.

 - HIST 3530 Celtic Britain from 1603

 - HIST 4040 & HIST 4050 Topics in Scottish History